MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/content-inspection-built-in.md

 ---
-title: How Cloud App Security performs built-in DLP content inspection
+title: How Defender for Cloud Apps performs built-in DLP content inspection
-description: This article describes the process Microsoft Cloud App Security follows when running the built-in DLP content inspection on data in your cloud. ms.date: 12/10/2018 ms.topic: how-to
+description: This article describes the process Microsoft Defender for Cloud Apps follows when running the built-in DLP content inspection on data in your cloud. ms.date: 12/10/2018 ms.topic: how-to
 ---